Ndymario/Luigi-Bot/README.md

 Step 3:

-Follow [this tutorial](https://docs.mongodb.com/manual/tutorial/getting-started/) to set up a local MongoDB database for connecting Luigi Bot to.
+Follow [this tutorial](https://docs.mongodb.com/manual/installation/) to set up a local MongoDB database for connecting Luigi Bot to.

+Step 4:

+Add a file named "server.txt" in the root directory and add the text "localhost" inside of said txt file.

+Step 5:

+Add a file named "token.txt" to your own Application Bot Token.

 ## License

 (Luigi Bot's License TBD)